AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-reference.md

 ## Social media sharing tools with Video Viewer {#section-907d316fe1da4b87abb9775f02464704}

-The Video Viewer supports social media sharing tools They are available as a single button in the user interface which expands into a sharing toolbar when the user clicks or taps on it.
+The Video Viewer supports social media sharing tools.
+They are available as a single button in the user interface which expands into a sharing toolbar when the user clicks or taps on it.

 The sharing toolbar contains an icon for each type of sharing channel supported such as Facebook, Twitter, email share, embed code share and link share.
 When email share, embed share, or link share tools are activated, the viewer displays a modal dialog box with a corresponding data entry form.
 When Facebook or Twitter are called, the viewer redirects the user to a standard sharing dialog box from a social media service.
 Also when a sharing tool is activated video playback is paused automatically.